swiftlang/swift-evolution/proposals/NNNN-atomics.md

 extension UnsafePointer: AtomicOptionalWrappable {}
 extension UnsafeMutablePointer: AtomicOptionalWrappable {}
 extension Unmanaged: AtomicOptionalWrappable {}
+extension OpaquePointer: AtomicOptionalWrappable {}
+extension ObjectIdentifier: AtomicOptionalWrappable {}
 ```

-User code is not allowed to extend this list with additional types; this capability is reserved for potential future proposals.

 Atomic optional pointers and references are helpful when building lock-free data structures.
-(Although this initial set of reference types considerably limits the scope of what can be built; for more details, see the discussion on the [ABA problem](#doubleword) and [memory reclamation](#atomic-strong-references-and-the-problem-of-memory-reclamation).)
+(Although this initial set of reference types considerably limits the scope of what can be built; for more details, see the discussion on the [ABA problem](#wordpair) and [memory reclamation](#atomic-strong-references-and-the-problem-of-memory-reclamation).)

 For example, consider the lock-free, single-consumer stack implementation below.
 (It supports an arbitrary number of concurrently pushing threads, but it only allows a single pop at a time.)